Quick-Links:

 Thomas Austin registered the illustrated Koca Nola paper label with the office of Georgia's Secretary of State June 20, 1905.
 This diamond-shaped label reads "Bottled by Authority of Koca Nola Co., Atlanta, GA.," and claimed "The Great Tonic Drink" (was) "Delicious (and) Dopeless."

 As he continued to achieve success, Austin focused on expanding his company by soliciting drugstores and bottling works across the nation to market Koca Nola.
 He publicly emphasized that Koca Nola was "dopeless," most likely a thinly disguised shot at Coca-Cola, his chief rival in the soda water business.
-By 1909 Austin had sold Koca Nola franchises in Alabama, Florida, Georgia, Missouri, Kentucky, Maryland, Mississippi, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia (and perhaps as many as 13 other states), the District of Columbia, and Mexico.
+By 1909 Austin had sold Koca Nola franchises in Alabama, Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, and West Virginia (and perhaps as many as 13 other states), the District of Columbia, Mexico, Cuba, and Bermuda.
 While most of the franchises bottled Koca Nola, a few only purchased the syrup to sell the drink at soda fountains and in restaurants.
 Regardless of whether Koca Nola was served in bottles or by the glass, it cost only 5¢ per drink, and apparently had a little extra "kick" that acted as a pick-me-up on depressing days.

 1906-1909 was the most successful era for Koca Nola in part because Austin borrowed a page from the marketing strategies of Coca-Cola, Pepsi-Cola, and Hires Root Beer, and gave away free merchandise advertising his soda.
 Merchandise from the company's Premium Plan catalog included calendars, match safes, watch fobs, lady's face powder boxes, pocket mirrors, thermometers, and trade cards.
 These items featured Koca Nola inscriptions and are rare collectibles today.